John Florio 1553-1625

 Books

 Florio's publications, and particularly his dictionary, testify to his extensive reading and use of books, and the 1611 New world of words claims to have referred to 252 Italian books in its compilation.
 Florio evidently built up a significant library of his own, as his will refers to "about 340" Italian, French and Spanish books, which he bequeathed to William Herbert, 3rd earl of Pembroke.
 His English books (unquantified) were left to his wife Rose, as part of the goods and chattels.
 Herbert was asked to place the books "in his library, either at Wilton or else at Baynards Castle in London", and he was also asked to see that unpublished manuscript material was printed with the proceeds given to Rose.
 Florio's unpublished manuscript translation of James I's Basicon doron survives in the British Library (MS Royal 14 A V); it is not clear whether Herbert accepted any books.
-The Earl did not undertake the publishing of any manuscript material and it seems some at least of them came into the hands of Giovanni Torriano, another Italian teacher in London, who drew on them in his own publications.
+The Earl did not undertake the publishing of any manuscript material and at least some of them came into the hands of Giovanni Torriano, another Italian teacher in London, who drew on them in his own publications.

 Characteristic Markings